It Happened Here

 Fans and academics accustomed to Kevin Brownlow’s excellent talks on cinema, will find him twice as amusing when recalling his experience as an inexperienced teenaged filmmaker.
 We understand when he remembers his first movie ideas as insufferable and pretentious.
 He even confesses that much of his early work on the movie had to be thrown away because he was trying to film without a screenplay, that he didn’t know what he was doing.
 These admissions are doubly impressive given the finished film’s incredible sophistication — in concept, execution and technical finesse.

 The full extras are listed below.
 Most amazing is the twenty minutes of behind-the-scenes footage, from early glimpses of Brownlow directing in 16mm in 1957, to shots of the finished film’s giant London marquee at the 1966 premiere.
-In an interview excerpt Brownlow confesses that he wore a colored shirt to an earlier TV interview to defend his picture, making him look like a blackshirt Nazi.
+In an interview excerpt Brownlow confesses that he wore a colored shirt to defend his picture on an early TV interview, making him look like a Nazi blackshirt.
 His hour-long interview with TCM is a delight, essentially the same story from his book with extra anecdotes.
 The only humiliating aspect is that the increasingly corporate Turner Classic Movies MADE HIM WEAR A TCM HAT.
 Bfi includes a fat insert booklet as well.
 We find out that the teenaged Brownlow was influenced by reading Nineteen Eighty-Four and John Wyndham science fiction, and seeing the atom-threat thriller Seven Days to Noon (1950).
 He remembers that his story idea came alive when he saw a German tourist in London exit a ‘Gestapo-like’ car and run quickly into a shop.

-Among the helpers on the show was Brownlow’s editing colleague Peter Watkins, who would soon make history with two TV films that utilize much the same ‘this is happening’ documentary look.
+Among the helpers on the show was Brownlow’s editing colleague Peter Watkins, who would soon make history with two TV films that utilize a similar ‘this is happening’ documentary look.
 1964’s Culloden takes a ‘You Are There’ approach to a famous 1746 battle, as if news cameras were capturing live reportage.
 1965’s The War Game is a ‘negative subjunctive’ imagining of a nuclear attack on Great Britain.

 This is one of the Bfi’s Dual Format Editions.
 The extra PAL DVD has a DVD-Rom PDF file with an introduction by critic David Robinson.